PadsterH2012/Instructors/project_instructions/instruction_modules/module_lld_structure_creation.md

    - Review other domain LLD index files for consistency with infrastructure decisions
    - Use existing documentation as primary reference for current deployment setup

-2. **Consolidated DevOps LLD Structure**
+2. **Scalable DevOps LLD Structure**
-   - Create numbered LLD files in working_files/design/devops_lld/:
+   - Create numbered LLD files in working_files/design/devops_lld/ based on project complexity
+   - **CRITICAL**: Create as many files as needed - DO NOT limit to 3 files
+   - Scale the number of files based on infrastructure complexity (up to 800 lines each)
+   - Example structure (create as many as needed):
-     - devops_lld_01.md: Deployment pipeline, CI/CD workflow, container orchestration (500-750 lines)
+     - devops_lld_01.md: Deployment pipeline and CI/CD workflow
+     - devops_lld_02.md: Container orchestration and Docker strategies
-     - devops_lld_02.md: Infrastructure as code, environment configs, monitoring/alerting (500-750 lines)
+     - devops_lld_03.md: Infrastructure as code and environment configs
-     - devops_lld_03.md: Security implementation, disaster recovery, maintenance procedures (500-750 lines)
+     - devops_lld_04.md: Monitoring, alerting, and observability
+     - devops_lld_05.md: Security implementation and compliance
+     - devops_lld_06.md: Disaster recovery and backup procedures
+     - devops_lld_07.md: Maintenance and operational procedures
+     - ... (continue numbering as needed for comprehensive coverage)

 3. **Parallel DevOps Documentation Creation**
    - For each LLD file, create corresponding user documentation in `../docs/documentation/deployment/`: